Main Content

 Admission Requirements

-Admission into the criminology and criminal justice graduate program requires a grade point average of 2.70 or higher from the last 60 hours of undergraduate courses for applicants with a bachelor’s degree, or from the last 45 hours of undergraduate courses for applicants completing their bachelor’s degree.
+Application to the Criminology and Criminal Justice (CCJ) MA program entails a holistic review of your overall strengths.
+Preferably, you should have a grade point average (GPA) of 3.0 (on a 4.0 scale) from the last 60 hours of undergraduate coursework for those who have completed their bachelor’s degree, or from the last 45 hours for those still completing their degree.

-International students are encouraged to consult with advisors for additional requirements including satisfaction of the English language requirement.
+International student applicants are encouraged to consult with the Graduate School for additional requirements, including satisfaction of the English language requirement.

 Accelerated Master's Degree Program

-The accelerated Master of Arts degree is designed for highly successful, motivated students to obtain both a B.A. and M.A. in criminology and criminal justice in five years.
-Nine credit hours of CCJ coursework are counted towards both degrees, saving both time and money.
+The Accelerated Master of Arts (AMA) degree is designed for highly motivated and successful students to obtain both a Bachelor of Arts (B.A.) and a Master of Arts (M.A.) in Criminology and Criminal Justice (CCJ) within five years.
+Nine credit hours of CCJ coursework will count toward both degrees, enabling you to save time and money.

 Admission Requirements

-Students interested in the accelerated master’s degree program in criminology and criminal justice must complete CCJ 316 and CCJ 317 before their senior year.
-A minimum grade point average of 3.25 overall is required for the application.
+Students interested in the AMA program must complete CCJ 316 Introduction to Criminal Justice Research and CCJ 317 Introduction to Criminal Justice Statistics before the start of their fourth year.
+A minimum cumulative GPA of 3.25 is required to apply.

-Second-semester juniors must submit the following by March 15 to be considered:
+Third-year students must submit the following by March 15 for priority consideration:

 Degree Requirements

-The completion of the same core courses required in the criminology and criminal justice master’s degree program are also required for accelerated master’s degree students:
+The completion of the core courses required in the criminology and criminal justice master’s degree program are required for both traditional and accelerated master’s degree students:

-In addition to these four core courses, graduate students are required to complete their studies with either a thesis or capstone project.
-Thesis option students must take 18 credit hours of elective courses while non-thesis option students are required to take 21 hours of electives.
+In addition to these four core courses, graduate students are required to complete their studies with either a thesis or course-only option.
+Thesis option students must take 18 credit hours of elective courses while course-only students are required to take 21 hours of electives.
 View all CCJ graduate courses.

 View the graduate catalog for program guidelines and specifications.